 • Timothy Shay Arthur’s novel, Ten Nights in A Bar Room, was published.
 It soon became the second most popular novel of the mid-19th century.
 In 1861 it was dramatized in five acts.
 The play and book promoted the temperance movement.
 (Only Uncle Tom’s Cabin was more popular.)42

-• There was such a strong negative reaction in New York City to the state’s prohibition law that the mayor refused to have it enforced.43
+• There was a strong negative reaction in New York City to the state’s prohibition law.
+Therefore, the mayor refused to have it enforced.43

 Thirteen of the nation’s 40 states had prohibition laws.44

 • The Sons of Temperance called for national constitutional prohibition.

 • Maine repealed its prohibition law.
 It had passed it in 1851.

 • William E. Johnson born.
 Better known as “Pussyfoot Johnson,” he became a leader of the Anti-Saloon League.
 Pussyfoot developed some of the tactics used by the powerful League.
 For example, he wrote to wet leaders, claiming to be a brewer.
 He asked for advice on defeating temperance activists.
-He then published the incriminating letters he received.
+Then he published the incriminating letters he received.
 He enjoyed bragging about his acts of dishonesty.
 By the time of his death in 1945, Pussyfoot Johnson was a household name in the U.S.

 • The Confederate States of America imposed prohibition in most places.
 The new country had a severe grain shortages.
 The black-market price for whiskey in 1863 was about $35 per gallon.
 Before the war it had cost about 25 cents per gallon.

 The National Temperance Society and Publishing House was formed.
 It printed over a billion pages of temperance materials within its first six decades.• The Prohibition Party was formed.
 It is the oldest “third party” in the US.
 The Party has run a candidate for president of the US in every election since 1872.